 |Prescription Drugs||$26 billion||$78.5 billion|

-For people addicted to drugs and alcohol, the costs can make an immediate and dramatic impact on their lives.
+For people who have a substance use disorder, the costs can make an immediate and dramatic impact on their lives.
 Using alcohol as an example, if you drank heavily every night (an average of 4 drinks a night) at an average cost of $3 a drink, you’d spend more than $4,300 a year.
-That’s the cost of a used car, and after a five-year addiction, that’s the cost of a new car.
-Other illicit drugs cost double that, with a gram of cocaine averaging $150 a gram in the U.S. according to the 2018 National Drug Assessment.
+That’s the cost of a used car, and after five years of this behavior, it can be the cost of a new car.
+The use of other illicit drugs could cost double that, with a gram of cocaine averaging $150 a gram in the U.S., according to the 2018 National Drug Assessment.
 Heroin is the most expensive at more than $900 a gram.
-Some drug habits can hit more than $10,000 a year.
+Some drug-related habits can hit more than $10,000 a year.